-Our CEO led the Army’s first drone platoon in Afghanistan.
+Our CEO led the United States Army’s first drone platoon in Afghanistan.
 TerrAvion was founded on three main insights from this experience:

 First, imagery is really, really powerful for people doing operations outdoors.
 It changes the way organizations work and lets leaders make their teams much more effective.

 Second, anyone who can make use of imagery, is busy enough that they would be a fool to collect their own, especially with drones which are a pain to operate.